Low-rank longitudinal factor regression with application to chemical mixtures: Model

 where

 and

 \end{corollary}

 In the above expressions, note the form of the linear and quadratic coefficients $\alpha$ and $\Gamma$.
 In both cases, their structure mirrors the structure developed for $\theta$ and $\Omega$ with the decomposition along exposures and times.
 The time parameters $\omega_l$ and $W_l$ go through exactly, while the factor parameters $\beta_l$ and $B_l$ are modified from $\mathbb{R}^k$ and $\mathbb{R}^{k \times k}$ to $\mathbb{R}^p$ and $\mathbb{R}^{p \times p}$ based on the covariance structure of $x_{it}$.
 An appealing implication of this form is that modifying the $t$th index of $\omega_l$ for some $l$ only alters the induced coefficients corresponding to exposures at time $t$, and similarly, $W_{l,t_1, t_2}$ only affects the interaction parameters corresponding to times $t_1$ and $t_2$.
 Thus, the intuitive motivation for our low-rank model structure goes through exactly from the latent factor regression parameters to the induced coefficients.
 Note that this property does not hold for general $\text{Cov}(\eta_i)$ and $\text{Cov}(\varepsilon_i)$.
+Similarly, approaches for reducing the dimensionality of $x_i$ across both the exposure and time dimensions so that $\eta_i \in \mathbb{R}^{kT_0}$ for some $T_0 < T$ also do not share this appealing property.
+We present an additional alternate version of Theorem 3.1 for such an approach in the online supplement for the $x_i$ model of \cite{hung2012multilinear} and \cite{jiang2020bayesian}.